kerrance/kerrisharp/README.md

 ## Overview

-The website is designed to inform visitors about Kerri Sharp-Scott, his leadership journey, testimonials from colleagues and his writing.
+The website is designed to inform visitors about Kerri Sharp, his leadership journey, testimonials from colleagues and his writing.

 ## Getting Started